 Note: Because newborn screening is not diagnostic testing, false negative results may occur.
 Should a child display symptoms of a disorder for which the screen was negative, evaluate the child immediately.
 Newborn screening should not replace diagnostic testing in any circumstances.
-If the child is found to be affected, please contact the Newborn Screening Program regarding the false negative result.
+If the child is found to be affected, please contact us about the false negative result.

-A “borderline” result means test results were between normal and abnormal.
-In these circumstances, Newborn Screening Program staff will call and request a subsequent specimen or follow-up labs.
-If the subsequent specimen remains borderline or becomes a positive result, Newborn Screening Program staff will contact the infant’s care provider and recommend diagnostic evaluation.
+A "borderline" result means test results were between normal and abnormal.
+In these circumstances, our staff will call and request a subsequent specimen or follow-up labs.
+If the subsequent specimen remains borderline or becomes a positive result, our staff will contact the infant's care provider and recommend diagnostic evaluation.

-“Abnormal” results appear on the newborn screening report for some of the disorders on the newborn screening panel.
-If an infant receives an abnormal result requiring clinical follow-up, Newborn Screening Program staff will contact the infant’s care provider to discuss the abnormal result and fax the information needed to notify the parents and properly follow-up on the result.
-Newborn Screening Program staff can also connect the provider to medical specialists experienced in diagnosing and treating children with the particular disorder.
+"Abnormal" results may appear on the newborn screening report for some of the disorders on the newborn screening panel.
+If an infant receives an abnormal result requiring clinical follow-up, our staff will contact the infant's care provider to discuss the abnormal result and fax the information needed to notify the parents and properly follow-up on the result.
+Our staff can also connect the provider to medical specialists experienced in diagnosing and treating children with the particular disorder.

-All “positive” results require follow-up diagnostic testing.
-In the event of a positive result, Newborn Screening Program staff will contact the infant’s care provider to discuss the result and fax the information needed to notify the parents and properly follow-up on the result.
-Newborn Screening Program staff can also connect the provider to medical specialists experienced in diagnosing and treating children with the particular disorder.
+All "positive" results require follow-up diagnostic testing.
+In the event of a positive result, our staff will contact the infant's care provider to discuss the result and fax the information needed to notify the parents and properly follow-up on the result.
+Our staff can also connect the provider to medical specialists experienced in diagnosing and treating children with the particular disorder.

 Note: Newborn screening is not diagnostic testing.
 Children may receive an abnormal or positive result but later be found to be unaffected by the disorder.
 Although false positives do occur, it is crucial that all abnormal or positive results receive attention and appropriate follow-up in a timely manner.
 Like all screening tests, newborn screening inherently generates false positive results in order to avoid missing affected infants.